0x4248/notebook/source/content/01 Areas/Computer Science/5 Networks and web technologies/22 Internet Communication/Protocols.md

 ***
 ## Protocol layering
-Protocol layering is used to separate the different types of network protocols so that it makes it easier to debug and develop.
-It also means if one layer is changed it shouldn't affect the other layers.
+Protocol layering is used to separate the different types of network protocols, making them easier to debug and develop.
+It also means that if you change one layer, it shouldn't affect the others.